Adam Duvall Player Props: Red Sox vs. Pirates

 Pirates Pitching Rankings (2022)

-- The Pirates pitching staff was 22nd in MLB last season with a collective 7.9 strikeouts per nine innings.

-- The Pirates had the 26th-ranked team ERA among all MLB pitching staffs (4.66).
+- The Pirates had the 26th-ranked team ERA among all league pitching staffs (4.66).

 © 2023 Data Skrive.
 All rights reserved.